Skip to Content

 There are various hard-of-hearing phones available

-In today's market, there are various styles of phones for hard of hearing and the choice you make is often dictated by your personal specifications, like your level of hearing loss and even level of sight.
+In today's market, there are various styles of phones for hard of hearing and the choice you make is often dictated by your specifications, like your level of hearing loss and even level of sight.
 They range from basic devices to premium phones that will cost you more but offer more features that will assist and improve your communication with loved ones.

 Most hearing aids that we supply can also have a matching landline phone produced by the same manufacturer which will help to provide the most effective hearing possible for you on the phone.
-Contact us if this is something you wish to discuss, or if you just wanted general information about phones then read below.

 Modern-day phones for hard of hearing

 The phones for hard of hearing have come a long way and now they work very similar to hearing aids in regards to filtering unwanted background noise, so words are more clear.
 Modern hard of hearing phones cater to varying levels of losses and can really improve the quality of your communication and lifestyle.
-However, if you have a more severe loss you will probably need one that offers a larger dB volume so you can successfully communicate.

 Widex PHONE DEX Hard of Hearing Cordless Phone

-A great example of a cordless phone would be the Widex PHONE DEX - a telephone for hard of hearing, seen in the image below.
+A great example of a cordless phone would be the Widex PHONE DEX - a telephone for the hard of hearing, as seen in the image below.
 This type of telephone is designed for people with hearing loss.
 You can pair it with your hearing aids or use it as a conventional phone as well.

-While landline phones for hearing loss don't offer the freedom of smartphones, they do offer those additional features like very loud ringers and lights that indicate an incoming call.
+While landline phones for hearing loss don't offer the freedom of smartphones, they do offer additional features like very loud ringers and lights that indicate an incoming call.
 Telephones for hard of hearing like this one, provide you with excellent speech understanding in both ears.

 Key features of this particular model include: